CyberCogz311/AGARTHA/README.md

 # AGARTHA
-AGARTHA is a decentralized governance system designed to incorporate smart contracts for the voting system.
-The application is designed to be an autonomous system designed to decentralized power.
+AGARTHA is a decentralized governance system designed to incorporate smart contracts connected to a system of voting and self-governance.
+The application is designed to be an autonomous system designed to decentralize power and create a better world through a collective system.